| Bags of Topsoil Calculator — How Many Bags Do I Need? |

 Frequently Asked Questions

 It depends on your total volume and the bag size you’re buying.
 Put those two numbers into the calculator and you get your bag count straight away.
+For reference: one cubic yard takes about 31 bags of 25L soil, or about 19 bags of 40L soil.

 Should I buy extra bags?